gitAGecon/PRISM-daily-data/README.md

 # PRISM-daily-data

-FEELE FREE TO MAKE MY CODE MORE EFFICIENT!
+FEEL FREE TO MAKE MY CODE MORE EFFICIENT!

 Instructions and code to download daily prism data that is manageable for computer memory